bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.053205380577428in"} -->

-So, as you may recall, whenever you want to use the grid system for Bootstrap, it\'s important that you put two kind of wrapper classes around it.
+So, as you may recall, whenever you want to use the grid system for Bootstrap, it&apos;s important that you put two kind of wrapper classes around it.

 Here, I have my class = container, and my class = row.
-What I\'m saying here is, it\'s time to look for those col-md-6, col-lg-2 different classes.
+What I&apos;m saying here is, it&apos;s time to look for those col-md-6, col-lg-2 different classes.
 And I want you to put these elements together based on being in the same row at times.
-I\'m actually going to move this.
+I&apos;m actually going to move this.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 260.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->